 A copy of the U.S. Supreme Court opinion in Lewis v.
 City of Chicago is attached for your convenience.

-At Slote & Links, we regularly advise employers and employees on these issues and other concerns related to the workplace.
+Our firm regularly advises employers and employees on these issues and other concerns related to the workplace.
 Feel free to give us a call if you have questions or issues in this area.